AUG/11/2026

 Duration of Work in Germany

-Time Passed Since Last Contribution in Germany
+Period of Time Since Your Last Pension Contribution in Germany